Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Analysis

 The fraction of the background-subtracted counting rate that comes from ($n$,$f$) events, $F_{n,f}$, was calculated using the simulated efficiency for capture and fission events, as

-where $\sigma_{f}$ and $\sigma_{\gamma}$ are the evaluated (ENDF/B-VII.1) fission and capture cross section, respectively.
-The capture cross section obtained in this work is in good agreement with ENDF/B-VII.1 between 100-600~keV where the fission correction is relevant, see Sec.~\ref{sec:Comparison}.
+where $\sigma_{f}$ and $\sigma_{\gamma}$ are the evaluated (ENDF/B-VIII.1) fission and capture cross section, respectively.
+The capture cross section obtained in this work is in good agreement with ENDF/B-VIII.1 between 100--600~keV where the fission correction is relevant, see Sec.~\ref{sec:Comparison}.
 Thus, no further iteration is needed to correct for the fission contribution.
-As seen from the bottom panel of Figure~\ref{Fig_FissionCaptureSimulations}, the contribution of fission is negligible for $E_n<50$~keV and becomes larger than capture (F$_{n,f}>$0.5) beyond 450~keV.
-In the bottom panel of Figure~\ref{Fig_FissionCaptureSimulations} we also present the systematic uncertainty in the determined (n,$\gamma$) cross section associated with the calculated ($n$,$f$) correction $F_{n,f}$ as a function of neutron energy.
-This uncertainty has been obtained from the current uncertainties in the $^{242}$Pu(n,f) and $^{242}$Pu($n$,$\gamma$) cross sections according to ENDF/B-VII.1~\cite{ENDF} and becomes the dominant source of systematic uncertainty above 400~keV, restricting the upper energy limit of the present data (see Section~\ref{sec:Pucrosssection}).
+As seen from the bottom panel of Fig.~\ref{Fig_FissionCaptureSimulations}, the contribution of fission is negligible for $E_n<50$~keV and becomes larger than capture (F$_{n,f}>$0.5) beyond 450~keV.
+In the bottom panel of Fig.~\ref{Fig_FissionCaptureSimulations} we also present the systematic uncertainty in the determined (n,$\gamma$) cross section associated with the calculated ($n$,$f$) correction $F_{n,f}$ as a function of neutron energy.
+This uncertainty has been obtained from the current uncertainties in the $^{242}$Pu(n,f) and $^{242}$Pu($n$,$\gamma$) cross sections according to ENDF/B-VIII.1~\cite{ENDF} and becomes the dominant source of systematic uncertainty above 400~keV, restricting the upper energy limit of the present data (see Sec.~\ref{sec:Pucrosssection}).

-The fission contribution was the reason behind the large discrepancies between the results obtained for different $\gamma$-ray thresholds $E_{thr}$ above $E_n$=100~keV, shown in Figure~\ref{Fig_ValidScalingGammas}.
-After correcting the counting rates for this contribution, the results for $E_{thr}\gtrsim500$~keV show a good agreement within the statistical uncertainties (see Figure~\ref{Fig_FissionSubtracted}).
+The fission contribution was the reason behind the large discrepancies between the results obtained for different $\gamma$-ray thresholds $E_{thr}$ above $E_n$=100~keV, shown in Fig.~\ref{Fig_ValidScalingGammas}.
+After correcting the counting rates for this contribution, the results for $E_{thr}\gtrsim$500~keV show a good agreement within the statistical uncertainties (see Fig.~\ref{Fig_FissionSubtracted}).

 According to the discussion carried out throughout this section, the neutron energy range above 100~keV can be analyzed when a sufficiently high $E_{thr}\gtrsim 750$~keV is applied.
-The negligible impact of the $\gamma$-flash in the fast C$_{6}$D$_{6}$ detectors combined with the rejection of the ($n$,$n'$) background and the correction for the estimated ($n$,$f$) contribution then allow us to report the capture data up to a neutron energy of about 600~keV.
-Beyond this energy, the steep increase in systematic uncertainty (15-20\%) associated with the ($n$,$f$) (see bottom Figure~\ref{Fig_FissionCaptureSimulations}) leads to a total systematic uncertainty clearly above the target accuracy.
+The negligible impact of the $\gamma$-flash in the fast C$_{6}$D$_{6}$ detectors combined with the rejection of the ($n$,$n'$) and correction for the ($n$,$f$) backgrounds, allows us to report capture data up to a neutron energy of about 600~keV.
+Beyond this energy, the steep increase in systematic uncertainty (15--20\%) associated with the ($n$,$f$) (see bottom Fig.~\ref{Fig_FissionCaptureSimulations}) leads to a total systematic uncertainty clearly above the target accuracy.